turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 npx hardhat compile
 ```

-If the smart-contract was successfully compiled, you should see something like this in the console:
+After the successful execution of the command, the smart-contract should now be compiled, and you should see something like this in the console:

 ```text
 Compiling 1 file with 0.7.3
 Compilation finished successfully
 ```

-If you managed to get this far without any errors, you've successfully compiled the smart-contract using hardhat!

 ## Using hardhat console